Choosing the Right Bitcoin Wallet for You

 Web Wallets are a service provided by 3rd parties.
 Companies provide this service by storing your keys on an online server controlled by the company.
 Different companies offer different features, like linking the web wallet to your mobile or desktop wallets.

-The problem with these online servers is that if your private keys aren’t protected good enough, they are likely to be accessed by hackers or could be stolen by the company providing the wallet service itself.
+The problem with these online servers is that if your private keys aren’t protected well enough, they are likely to be accessed by hackers or could be stolen by the company providing the wallet service itself.

 Some of the more popular web wallets are: